How To Get A Job On A Cruise Ship

 Most new-hire crew will start in the $1000-$1,500 USD a month range.
 To those working on land this may sound like a low monthly starting salary, however, if you take into account that you will actually be SAVING MOST, if not ALL, of this amount per month then working at sea starts to make a whole lot of sense.

-If candidates question the starting salary during the interview process I usually ask them this simple question:
+If candidates question about the starting salary during the interview process I usually ask them this simple question:

-“Can you tell me that after your pay for ALL of your monthly expenses working on land that you SAVE – free & clear – more than $1000 USD?”
+“Can you tell me that after your pay for ALL of your monthly expenses working on land that you SAVE – free & clear – more than $1,000 USD?”

-Most of the time the answer is ‘NO.’
+Most of the time, the answer is ‘NO.’

-To give you an idea – I started my 10 years at sea as a Youth Activities Staff in the $1,200USD a month range.
-Five years later, when I was promoted to Crew Training Officer, my salary tripled.
-By the time I finished up on ships after 10 years at sea I was making almost 6 times what I started at.
+To give you an idea, I started my 10 years at sea as a youth activities staff member in the $1,200 USD a month range.
+Five years later, my salary tripled when I was promoted to Crew Training Officer.
+By the time I finished up on ships after 10 years at sea, I was making almost six times what I started at.

 The Costs – Docs & Uniform

-As a new crew member you will be required to organize and pay for a variety of documents prior to joining your assigned ship.
+As a new crew member, you will be required to organize and pay for a variety of documents prior to joining your assigned ship.

 • I recommend that you have your passport processed, up to date, and ready prior to even starting the cruise line application process.

-• C1D1 Visa – If you are from a country other than the US or Canada you will be required to obtain a C1D1 Visa if you are working for a cruise line with a head office based in the USA.
-Once you are provided with an ‘Offer Of Hire Letter’ from your cruise line you will be able to book an appointment at your local US Consulate to obtain a C1D1 Visa.
+• C1D1 Visa – If you are from a country other than the US or Canada, you will be required to obtain a C1D1 Visa if you are working for a cruise line with a head office based in the USA.
+Once you are provided with an ‘Offer Of Hire Letter’ from your cruise line, you will be able to book an appointment at your local US Consulate to obtain a C1D1 Visa.
 Pricing varies based on your country of origin.

 • Pre-Employment Medical Check.
 Again, this is not something you will do until you have been offered employment with a cruise line.
-Each line has different medical requirements and as such pricing and processing will vary.
-Typically cruise line medicals are valid for a 2-year period.
+Each line has different medical requirements, and as such, pricing and processing will vary.
+Typically, cruise line medicals are valid for a 2-year period.
 The medical check allows for your FREE medical coverage while you work onboard.
-It is a good idea to keep your own medical coverage going though for your own use when you are home on leave.
+It is a good idea to keep your own medical coverage going, though, for your own use when you are home on leave.
 The company will not provide for your medical needs when you are on vacation in between contracts.

 • Pre-Employment Criminal Records Check.
 Again, this is not something you will do until you have been officially offered employment with a cruise line.
-Each line has different criminal check requirements and as such pricing and processes will vary.
-Typically criminal checks are valid for a 1-year period with most companies.
+Each line has different criminal check requirements, and as such, pricing and processes will vary.
+Typically, criminal checks are valid for a 1-year period with most companies.

 How To Get A Job On A Cruise Ship (Part 5)

-Preparing for the Unknown
+Preparing For The Unknown

 A crew member’s life is lived primarily on the water.
 Those who have chosen a career at sea may or may not have a primary residence.
 They often spend their 8-10 weeks off in between contracts traveling or visiting/staying with family.

-Cruise Ship Jobs: Necessary Certifications
+Necessary Certifications

 How To Get A Job On A Cruise Ship (Part 6)

-Getting a Job With a Cruise Line
+Getting A Job With A Cruise Line

 Have all your documents ‘ready to go’ upon applying.
 For example, a passport, resume, references etc. I submitted all of my required documents all at once.
 This moved my application process along very quickly and in my favour.